chendrak/EasyChallenges/Thunderstore/README.md

       // Required
       "Difficulty": "F",

+      // The maximum allowed soul shop tier for your run.
+      // Optional, Default is MAX
+      "MaxAllowedSoulShopTier": "F",

       // Where should your challenge show in the list?
 Higher numbers will
       // result in your challenge being shown further down the list
       // Optional, defaults to 9